 Instructions

 - Add all the ingredients to a slow cooker, except the optional ingredients.
-Season with salt and pepper, if liked.Mix well.1 can chopped [diced] tomatoes, 1 can baked beans, 1 can Jackfruit, 1 medium onion, 2 medium carrots, 3 sticks celery, 175 grams bell pepper, 4 cloves garlic, 1 tablespoon tomato puree, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 tablespoon smoked paprika, 1 teaspoon ground cumin, 1 tablespoon maple syrup, 2 teaspoon onion powder
+Season with salt and pepper and mix well.1 can chopped [diced] tomatoes, 1 can baked beans [also known as Vegetarian baked beans in the US], 1 can jackfruit, 1 medium onion, 2 medium carrots, 3 sticks celery, 175 grams bell pepper, 4 cloves garlic, 1 tablespoon tomato puree, 1 tablespoon vegan Worcester sauce, 1 tablespoon soy sauce, 1 tablespoon smoked paprika, 1 teaspoon ground cumin, 1 tablespoon maple syrup, 2 teaspoons onion powder

 - Turn the slow cooker to the high setting.Cook for 4 hours although exact times will depend on your slow cooker and the size of your chopped vegetables.